zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     - Backup Retention Period: 45 Days
     - Backup Schedule: 12:00AM - 2:00AM UTC

-## Task 5: Create New Database Service from Backup

-1. On Oracle cloud console, click on hamburger menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
+4. On Oracle cloud console, click on hamburger menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
 Click **WS-DB** DB System.
 Or use the breadcrumbs link **DB System Details**.

-2. Click the database name link **WSDB** in the bottom table called Databases.
+5. Click the database name link **WSDB** in the bottom table called Databases.

-3. Access Backups table, and next to Manual-Backup click ⋮ > **Create Database**.
+6. Access Backups table, and next to Manual-Backup click ⋮ > **Create Database**.
 On the Create Database from Backup dialog, enter the following values:

     - Select **Create a new DB system** radio button
     - Name your DB system: WS-DBb